 What to Bring

-Please bring a suitable mask, backpack, sun and insect protection, rain gear, a water bottle, a bag lunch, and shoes to hike in.
-Layered clothing, long pants and hand sanitizer are recommended.
+Please bring a backpack, sun and insect protection, rain gear, a water bottle, a bag lunch, and shoes to hike in.
+Layered clothing and long pants are recommended.

 How to Sign Up